-8 GAGAS 3.09.
+7 GAGAS 3.09.

-- Potential audit findings as they are developed, including indications of material misstatements or unsupported amounts in the financial statements; significant deficiencies and material weaknesses in internal control; non-compliance with provisions of laws, regulations, contracts, and grant agreements; and any findings that could delay issuance of the auditor's report.
-For some matters, early communication to those charged with governance or management may be important because of the relative significance and the urgency for corrective follow-up action.9 - 5.3 Auditors should bring misstatements to management's attention for analysis and possible adjustment.
+- 5.3 Auditors should bring misstatements to management's attention for analysis and possible adjustment.
 Written representations from management should address uncorrected misstatements.
 (See Paragraph 8.1 for a discussion of a summary of uncorrected misstatements to be attached to management's written representations and see Paragraph 8.4 for management's materiality threshold used for reporting items in written representations from management).
 Auditors should refer to AUC 450, Evaluations of Misstatements Identified During the Audit, and are encouraged to use the guidance in GAO/CIGIE FAM Section 540, Evaluate Effects of Misstatements on Financial Statements and Auditor's Reports, for reviewing misstatements with management. - 5.4 Auditors may recommend actions to correct deficiencies identified during the audit and to improve controls over financial reporting.
 When provided, such recommendations should be included in the auditor's report on internal control over financial reporting; in a separate report, memorandum, management letter, or other written communication; or communicated orally.
 Recommendations should be directed at resolving the root cause of identified deficiencies and findings, and clearly state the actions recommended.
 Recommendations should also be directed to the extent possible to addressing the particular deficiency on a reporting entity basis, rather than directed to the particular instance of weakness.